 Pour the non-dairy milk, chia seeds and cinnamon into a bowl, as well as the oats.
 Give it a good stir or whisk to combine (images 1 & 2).

 Add the frozen berries and maple syrup to the bowl, and stir very well so they are evenly mixed into the oat mixture (image 3 & 4).
 Place in the fridge for at least two hours, or overnight.

 Option 2: See below in the recipe card for how to make layered overnight oats!

 - Always give overnight oats a good stir or whisk, so all the ingredients combine and the oats and chia seeds can soak up the milk.

-- Don't worry about thawing the fruit or berries before adding to the oat mixture.
+- Don't worry about thawing the berries before adding to the oat mixture.
 They will thaw in the fridge as you allow the oats to soak.

 - If the oats are too dry for your personal taste you can always add a dash more milk just before serving.

 📖 Frequently asked questions